Oliver Prescott: Biography

 He graduated from Harvard in 1750, and was distinguished at college for his literary attainments and correct deportment.
 After which he was apprenticed to Ebenezer Robie of Sudbury, who had been educated in Europe, and a disciple of the renowned Boerhaave, and was an eminent physician.
-Dr. Oliver's distinguished professional acquirements; his prompt and unremitted attention to the sick; his tender and pleasant demeanor while treating them in their distress; his moderate charges and forbearance to the poor, together with the general success which attended his practice, operated to render him for nearly half a century, one of the most popular while he was one of the most eminent and useful physicians in the Commonwealth.
-He was one of the original members of the Mass.
-Medical Society at its incorporation in 1781, and an honorary member of sundry medical societies.
+Dr. Oliver's distinguished professional acquirements; his prompt and unremitted attention to the sick; his tender and pleasant demeanor while treating them during their distress; his moderate charges and forbearance to the poor, together with the general success which attended his practice, operated to render him for nearly half a century, one of the most popular while he was one of the most eminent and useful physicians in the Commonwealth.
+He was one of the original members of the Massachusetts Medical Society at its incorporation in 1781, and an honorary member of sundry medical societies.
 He was president of the Middlesex Medical Society during the period of his existence. and then practiced medicine in Groton.
 He returned to Harvard to get an M.A. in 1753.